geniusq1981/videojs-cntv/README.md

-# Videojs Vimeo plugin
+# Videojs cntv plugin

-Videojs Vimeo plugin using the official Vimeo Player API.
+Videojs cntv plugin using the official Vimeo Player API.
 This is heavily inspired by the official [VideoJS YouTube project](https://github.com/videojs/videojs-youtube).

 ## Installation